 "I don't get it."
 Jacob sighed.
 "I could... we could be good.
 We could be so good.
 Nobody sees it but me."

-"I think Edward can kind of see it, too," I said quietly.
-"As for me— I don't know.
+"I think Edward can kind of see it, too," I mumbled. "― I don't know.
 I think I'm too far gone."

-"You just had to go and fall in love with a freakin' vampire."
-Jacob laughed and then groaned; the morphine was definitely starting to wear off.
+"You just had to go and fall in love with a friggin' vampire."
+Jacob laughed and then groaned; whatever cocktail Carlisle had prescribed was wearing off.

-I started to tell him that somewhere along the line I might have fallen in love with him, too, but it seemed so inordinately cruel.
-Instead I grabbed his hand in mine and told him, "You're always going to be my best friend.
+In another time and place, it could easily have been Jacob I fell in love with—I could see it with frightening clarity—but that wasn't here, and it wasn't now.
+"You're always going to be my best friend.
 Always.
 And if I marry Edward, then you'll be my best man, if you want."